Fishest/school/notes/poa.talks.rst

 * **Concurrency Happens**

   Blocking distributes badly if say another piece takes a lock and fails.
-So instead we use `CAS`.
+We could use time based locks or some other method, otherwise we can use the `CAS` primitive.
 If we know the state of the world, we are allowed to update it.
 If not, we will fail.
 This update happens atomically.
-This gets us to *Lock Free* systems:
+At first we can simply spin-loop to try and update the value until we can get through.
+  However, if we have the knowledge to complete the state of the system, we can complete the work for the other threads which gets us to *Lock Free* systems.
+  The value changes we will monitor are the version of the values:

   - `get(key) -> (value, version)`
   - `put(key, version) -> version`
   - `del(key, version) -> version`

+.. note:: Papers to read

+   Dijkstra (all locking primitives reduce to CAS) Maurice Herilhy (all primitives can be wait free)

 * **Multiple Operations**